juandidasilva/markdown-toolbar-plugin/README.md

 - **Speed up your workflow**: Forget complicated shortcuts—format your Markdown with a single click.
 - **Make your PRs shine**: Clear, well-formatted comments help your ideas stand out in every review.
-- **Join a growing community**: Many developers have already simplified their code review experience, your feedback can help shape the future.

 ## Key Features